 On account of its location on the Missouri River, Kansas City was quite a stage center, and during the late 1850s, a line was operated between that city and Leavenworth by Moore & Walker.
 Another line ran from Kansas City to the Sac and Fox Agency through Westport, Missouri, to Kansas via Olathe, Gardner, Bull Creek, Black Jack, Palmyra, Prairie City, Boling City, Centropolis, and Minneola being intermediate points.
 This route was 75 miles long, and the fare to the Sac and Fox agency was $5.

 A line of stages was operated between Topeka and Manhattan beginning in March 1857.
 Coaches left Topeka every Thursday morning and returned the following Monday morning.
-A line was also started from Topeka to Lawrence in the same month, the service being tri-weekly.
+In the same month, a line was also started from Topeka to Lawrence, the service being tri-weekly.
 Following the Pike’s Peak gold excitement, a daily line of stages was run from Topeka to the gold mines, commencing as early as April 1859.

-In 1859 the Territorial Legislature granted articles of incorporation to the Kansas and Missouri River Stage Company.
+In 1859, the Territorial Legislature granted articles of incorporation to the Kansas and Missouri River Stage Company.
 In March 1860, the Western Stage Company had a daily line of stages running between Atchison and Topeka via Lecompton.
-The fare was $4 from Topeka to St. Joseph, Missouri, via stage line to Atchison, and by rail, the balance of the way.
+The fare was $4 from Topeka to St. Joseph, Missouri, via stage line to Atchison and by rail the rest of the way.

 In April 1860, four lines of stages reached Topeka, three from the Missouri River and one from Junction City.
 One of these lines from the Missouri River was operated by the Kansas Stage Company, which had offices in Kansas City, with L. G. Terry as superintendent and James H. Roberts as the agent.
 This route from Kansas City to Junction City was 150 miles long, for which a $10 fare was charged.
 The line passed through Westport, Shawnee, Chillicothe, Monticello, Lexington, Eudora, Franklin, Lawrence, Lecompton, Big Springs, Tecumseh, Indianola, St. Marys, Manhattan, Ogden, and Fort Riley.

-About 1862, the Kansas Stage Company started a line from Junction City to Fort Larned, making a through route from Leavenworth to Fort Larned of about 300 miles.
-This line ran up the Kaw Valley through Topeka, Manhattan, Fort Riley, Junction City, Abilene, and Salina, and crossed the Smoky Hill River near the present city of Ellsworth.
+In about 1862, the Kansas Stage Company started a line from Junction City to Fort Larned, making a 300-mile through route from Leavenworth to Fort Larned.
+This line ran up the Kaw Valley through Topeka, Manhattan, Fort Riley, Junction City, Abilene, and Salina and crossed the Smoky Hill River near the present city of Ellsworth.

 From about 1864 to 1868, the Barlow & Sanderson Overland Mail Company operated a line from Fort Larned to Fort Lyon, Colorado.
 Colonel Robert M. Wright, of Dodge City built about all the stations along this route, generally, dugouts about 14 by 20 feet in size, cut in the side of a hill, and located about 30 miles apart.
 The line ran along the north side of the Arkansas River, and the stations, commencing with Fort Larned, were at Coon Creek; on the Little Coon on a line drawn direct between Fort Larned and Fort Dodge; a temporary station between Coon Creek and Blanco Arroyo; Fort Dodge; Cimarron Station (about four miles west of the present town); Bluff Station, near the site of Pierceville; Aubrey, at the fort of that name on the boundary between Hamilton and Kearny Counties; Pleasant or Pretty Encampment, about four miles east of the Kansas line in Hamilton County and located in a nearly enclosed bend of the river; Sand Creek, at the mouth of that stream, and Fort Lyon between Graveyard and Limestone Creeks.